ENG1100 – English Grammar

 The course assumes a good proficiency in written and oral English.

-Two-hour lecture and two-hour group session per week for 13 weeks, 52 hours in all.
+Lectures and group sessions for 13 weeks, 52 hours in all.

 - Within specified dates students must submit 2 obligatory assignments.
 Dates for submission will be announced at the beginning of term.
 Make sure you have familiarized yourself with the rules for citing sources (for more information, look further below).
 The obligatory assignments have to be approved by the teacher in order for the student to sit the exam.
 Read more about guidelines for compulsory activities.